atendra12/atendra12/README.md

 ### Mathematics and Computing, IIT Kharagpur

-I studied Mathematics and Computing at IIT Kharagpur, building expertise in algorithms, statistical modeling and machine learning for my data science journey
+I hold an Integrated Master's in Mathematics and Computing from IIT Kharagpur, specializing in Machine learning & statistical modeling

 ### What I Bring to the Table 💼